GhayoorAli/meetme/README.md

 4. The **API** issues a LiveKit JWT; the **client** connects to the WebRTC room.
 5. In-call features (whiteboard, highlighter, hand raise) sync over LiveKit data topics.
 6. **Host** can end the meeting for everyone, or participants can leave.

 ---

+## Challenges & solutions

+### Shared whiteboard without colliding strokes

+**Challenge:** Several people drawing at once over WebRTC made strokes collide and boards diverge for late joiners.

+**Solution:** The host assigns a single editor (handover or revoke).
+Strokes sync over LiveKit data channels, not API polling.
+Each stroke has an ID so clients can dedupe, and late joiners request a full `sync_full` snapshot.

+### Screen-share highlighter across resolutions

+**Challenge:** Pointer overlays drifted when the sharer and viewers had different screen sizes.

+**Solution:** The highlighter sends normalized coordinates (0–1).
+Each client maps them onto its own video bounds so the mark stays on the same content.

+### Auth and API on one origin

+**Challenge:** A separate API host made cookie sessions and CORS painful in production.

+**Solution:** The REST API lives in Next.js Route Handlers.
+Sessions use a jose HS256 JWT in an httpOnly `meetme_session` cookie, so the browser stays same-origin on `/api`.

+### Leave looked like a crash

+**Challenge:** Leaving a call disconnected LiveKit, which fired `onDisconnected` and showed a connection-failed modal.

+**Solution:** Leave and End are marked intentional.
+That disconnect sends people back to the dashboard instead of treating it as an error.

+### Prisma on a pooled production database

+**Challenge:** Schema migrations fail through a transaction pooler (PgBouncer), while the app needs pooled connections at runtime.

+**Solution:** `DATABASE_URL` uses the Supabase pooler on port 6543 with `pgbouncer=true`. `DIRECT_URL` uses the session or direct port 5432 for `prisma migrate`.

+### Media load during share and recording

+**Challenge:** Screen share plus camera plus in-browser recording could overload a laptop and stall the room.

+**Solution:** Share is capped (720p / 10 fps), the camera drops to a low layer while sharing, background blur pauses, and local recording uses a lighter 360p / 6 fps clone of the audio.

+---